dprint/dprint-plugin-prettier/README.md

 ## Making the plugins work

 If for example you want to use [prettier-plugin-svelte](https://github.com/sveltejs/prettier-plugin-svelte) plugin.
-In your config, change `"includes:"` field to include svelte file names too.
+In your config, change `"includes:"` field to include svelte file name too.
 For example for the case with svelte it will be:

 `"includes": ["**/*.{ts,tsx,js,jsx,cjs,mjs,json,md,toml,svelte}"],`